7krh/RiskHack/README.md

 ## Overview

-This repository is an initial scaffold intended for offline research, education, and experimentation with exported or local copies of game state for **Risk: Global Domination**.
-It provides starter modules, CLI ideas, and documentation placeholders so you can iterate safely and responsibly.
+RiskCheat is a cheat project for **Risk: Global Domination**.

-**Important:** This project does **not** include or condone tools that bypass protections or give unfair advantages on live servers.
-All functionality should be implemented and used in offline/test environments only.
+This repository includes the base code, starter modules, and CLI ideas that you can expand with more cheats and functionality (such as dice control).
 ---

 ## Features

-- **Unlock All (simulation, offline only)**
+- **Unlock All **
-  - Unlock premium features (cosmetics, maps, etc.) in local/test state files — **does not** grant server-side currency or entitlements.
+  - Unlock premium features (cosmetics, maps, etc.)
   - Note: *Does not grant unlimited coins or server-side currency.*

 - **Modify Troops**